DaniilsFirgers/go_learn/README.md

 - Run go get to add new dependencies to the project
 - Create an api folder in cmd folder (for JSON schema files, protocol definition files)
 - Create examples folder in the root directory (for usage examples)

+2. Visual Studio SetUp

+- Cmd+Shift+P and run Go: Install/Update Tools, then select all and click ok (all extensions are up)

+3. Enable rootless docker and run docker

+- `dockerd-rootless-setuptool.sh install`